Isaiah Whitehead: Mornar Bar (2020–2021)

 On January 25, 2020, Whitehead signed with Mornar Bar of the ABA League and Montenegrin League.
 He played five games before the season was suspended, scoring 24 points in his only Champions League appearance.
 On April 29, he extended his contract with the team.

 Beşiktaş (2021–2022)

 On August 27, 2021, Whitehead signed with Beşiktaş Icrypex of the Basketball Super League.
 He averaged 11.0 points, 3.3 rebounds, and 3.3 assists per game.

 Riesen Ludwigsburg (2022–2023)

 On September 23, 2022, he has signed with Riesen Ludwigsburg of the Basketball Bundesliga.
 Whitehead and Ludwigsburg parted ways on January 15, 2023, the contract was mutually cancelled.

 Beşiktaş (2023)

 On January 17, 2023, he signed with Beşiktaş Emlakjet of the Basketbol Süper Ligi (BSL).

 Ironi Ness Ziona (2023–2024)

 On August 22, 2023, he signed with Ironi Ness Ziona of the Israeli Basketball Premier League.

 Śląsk Wrocław (2024)

 On August 1, 2024, he signed with Śląsk Wrocław of the Polish Basketball League (PLK).

 King Szczecin (2024–2025)

 On November 6, 2024, he signed with King Szczecin of the Polish Basketball League (PLK).

+On September 25, 2026, Whitehead announced his retirement via social media.